wahabAwudu/creative-api/README.md

-# Eternics Project
+# Creative Projects API
-this is a EdTech Project built with Django v1.11.10 with drf api style.
+This is a Variety of Projects built with Django v1.11.10 with drf api style.
 * how to setup
 * create a virtual environment and activate it
 * install the requirements of the project by running *pip install -r requirements/local.txt*
-* create a postgresql database by running *create database eternicsdb;*
+* create a postgresql database by running *create database creativedb;*
 * run *python manage.py migrate* to migrate the database models.
 * You can create a new superuser by *python manage.py createsuperuser* and follow the prompt
 * now, collect all the project's static files into the staticfiles directory by *python manage.py collectstatic*